• Skip to primary navigation

 How To Freeze

-1. Bake the enchiladas as directed in the recipe, remove from oven, and allow to come to room temperature.
+1. Bake the enchiladas as directed in a freezer-safe casserole dish (leaving off any garnishes or toppings), remove from oven, and allow to come to room temperature.

 2. Once cooled, cover tightly with plastic wrap and top with aluminum foil (they can also be baked in a disposable aluminum pan), label with the date, and store in the freezer up to 3 months.